gabrielstirbu/Console-Finances/README.md

 - **Average Change Calculation**: The average change is calculated by finding the average of the changes in Profit/Losses over the entire period.
 - **Greatest Increase and Decrease Calculation**: The greatest increase and decrease in Profit/Losses are determined by iterating through the dataset and tracking the changes to find the maximum and minimum values.

-### Technologies Used

-- **JavaScript**: The core programming language used for data analysis and calculations.
-- **HTML**: Used for displaying the results in the browser.
-- **GitHub**: The project is hosted on GitHub for version control and collaboration.

 ## Installation

 1. Clone this repository to your local machine using Git: